kaist-cs101/kaist-cs101.github.io/documents/main.md

 **The practice points over 250 are ONLY qualifications for grading.**

-**Cheating is strongly forbidden.** Cheating on homework or exams will give an F. Both the copier and source provider will obviously get an F grade. **Note that if you look at another’s HW program code, it will be considered cheating.**
+**Cheating is strongly forbidden.** Cheating on homework or exams will give an F. Both the copier and source provider will obviously get an F grade. **Note that if you look at another’s HW or Lab program code, it will be considered cheating.**

 **Using ChatGPT or AI-assisted tools will be considered cheating.** If you use any of the IDEs, you will get an F grade.